berachain/docs/apps/core/content/nodes/quickstart.md

 ## Configure Consensus Client 🤝

-This will walk the steps for setting up a `BeaconKit` consensus client.
+This will walk the steps for setting up the `BeaconKit` consensus client.

 ### Step 1 - Initializing Beacon Node